 In this tutorial, you will learn how to set up an OpenVPN connection on your Linux device.
-This is an alternative way of connecting to Surfshark servers that will come in handy if the Surfshark VPN app can not be installed on your device or it does not perform as expected.

-This tutorial uses Ubuntu distribution.
+This tutorial uses the Ubuntu distribution.
 Please note that some configurations may vary depending on the Linux distribution you are using.

 Get your credentials

 You will need Surfshark service credentials to connect to the VPN using a manual OpenVPN connection.
-Do not confuse these with your regular credentials, namely your email address and your password.

 Here is how you can get Surfshark service credentials:

 - Go to this page where all the details required for manual connection are stored.